ti-cortex-m4/demo-java-completablefuture/readme.md

 Concepts of futures and promises are often used interchangeably.
 In reality, they are separate objects that encapsulate the two different sets of functionality.

-A future is a read-only object to encapsulate a value that may not be available yet but will be provided at some point.
+A _future_ is a read-only object to encapsulate a value that may not be available yet but will be provided at some point.
 The future is used by a consumer to retrieve the result which was computed.
-A promise is a writable, single-assignment object to guarantee that some task will compute some result and make it available in the future.
+A _promise_ is a writable, single-assignment object to guarantee that some task will compute some result and make it available in the future.
 The promise is used by a producer to store the success value or exception in the corresponding future.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a task to a producer to execute it asynchronously.
 The producer creates a promise that starts the given task.
 From the promise, the producer extracts the future and sends it to the consumer.
 The consumer receives the future that is not completed and waits for its completion.

 The consumer can call a blocking getter of the future to wait for the data to be available.
 If the future has already been completed, the call to the getter will return the result immediately.
 Otherwise, the call to the getter will wait until the future is finished.
-(Also, the consumer can use a non-blocking validation method to verify whether the future has already been completed or not).
+(Also, the consumer can use a non-blocking checking method to verify whether the future has already been completed or not).

 Once the task has finished, the producer sets the value of the promise and the future becomes available.
 But when the task fails, the future will contain an exception instead of a success value.
 So when the consumer calls the getter method, the exception in the future will be thrown.